If using a light with the Echo360 POD or Echo360 PRO appliance, see the section below for additional information.

 The Echo360 Device Service is a service-level version of the Device Monitor software that does not require a user to be logged into the podium PC.
 Again, as stated above, the device monitor service is the product that controls communication between the light and the capture appliance.
 When using a light through a PC where the device service is installed, the available functionality as described in these help topics is the same regardless of the type of capture appliance being controlled.

 You can download the Device Service from the Echo360 Downloads page (Settings icon > Downloads) if you are an Echo360 Administrator.

 When using the Echo360 Device Service:

-- You cannot initiate an ad hoc capture as there is no associated user information.
+- You cannot initiate an ad hoc capture with the Delcom light as there is no associated user information.

 - The Device Service is supported on Windows 10 only.

 - The Echo360 Device Service and the Echo360 Device Monitor software cannot both be installed for use on one PC.
 Instead, install the version that best suits your needs.